-We are proud to have achieved the Law Society Gold Standard for our Diversity and Inclusion Charter and underpin our diversity and inclusion ethos with the support of two of our four network groups: Pride and Unity.
+We are proud to have achieved the Law Society Gold Standard for our Diversity and Inclusion Charter and underpin our diversity and inclusion ethos with the support of three of our five network groups: Ability, Pride, and Unity.

-- Joined forces with other companies within the professional services sector and the manufacturing sector to create the Birmingham Black and Ethnic Minority Network led by Deloitte.
-Other companies who are part of the network include Jaguar Land Rover, KPMG, Fieldfisher and Lloyds Banking group.
+- We have joined forces with other companies within the professional services sector and the manufacturing sector to create the Birmingham Black and Ethnic Minority Network led by Deloitte.
+Other companies who are part of the network include: Jaguar Land Rover, KPMG, Fieldfisher and Lloyds Banking group.

-- Signed up to be a Disability Confident employer.
+- We have signed up to be a Disability Confident employer.

 Gender pay gap